gravitational/teleport/rfd/0003-extended-approval-workflows.md

 ## Why

-Customers provide limited access to the infrastructure for contractors are lacking support for their scenarios.
+Customers providing limited access to the infrastructure for contractors are lacking support for their scenarios.

 This document describes the scenarios and introduces design changes